Rithvik8001/Rithvik8001/README.md

 - 👋 Hi, I’m @Rithvik8001
-- 👀 Web Development enthusiast
+- 👀 React Native Enthusiast
-- 🌱 I’m currently learning React Js
+- 🌱 I’m currently learning React Native
-- 📫 You can reach me at rithvik.utd@icloud.com
+- 📫 You can reach me at rithvik.utd@outlook.com

 <!---
 Rithvik8001/Rithvik8001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.